Hanifa Safi

-Hanifa Safi (died 13 July 2012) was the regional head of the Women's Affairs Ministry for Laghman Province, Afghanistan, since 2008.
+Hanifa Safi (died 13 July 2012) was the regional head of the Women's Affairs Ministry for Laghman Province, Afghanistan, from 2008 until her assassination in mid-2012.
 She worked on cases concerning violence against women, supporting the women to overcome the violence.
 On July 13, Hanifa Safi was killed by a bomb attached to her car, also wounding her husband and their daughter, while driving through Laghman's capital Mehtar Lam.
 Mehtar Lam lies roughly 150 km (93 miles) north-east of Kabul.
 The assassination was widely condemned including by the United Nations.
-In 2006, in a similar case, the regional head for Women's Affairs in Kandahar Province, Safia Amajan, was gunned down by the Taliban.
+In 2006, in a similar case, the regional head for Women's Affairs in Kandahar Province, Safia Amajan, was shot and killed by the Taliban.